poojakp/Team-Titans-Go/README.md

 ### Our idea

-Access to mental health care is a significant global issue, particularly in remote and underserved communities.
-In these regions, several challenges hinder effective mental health care delivery.
-First, geographic isolation often means that mental health professionals are inaccessible, and health facilities are few and far between.
+Access to mental health care is a significant global issue, particularly in remote and rural communities.In these regions, several challenges hinder effective mental health care delivery such as-
+1. Geographic isolation often means that mental health professionals are inaccessible, and health facilities are few and far between.
 This lack of proximity makes it difficult for individuals to receive timely support.

+2. Poor or intermittent internet connectivity further increases the problem as most of the modern app relies on high internet bandwidth.

-Second, poor or intermittent internet connectivity further exacerbates the problem, making telehealth solutions, which typically require stable bandwidth, less effective.
-Additionally, language barriers present significant obstacles in these areas.
+3. Additionally, language barriers present significant obstacles in these areas.
 Most mental health care resources are not available in the regional languages spoken by these populations, limiting access to culturally and linguistically appropriate care.

-Lastly, many of these individuals are not familiar with traditional authentication systems like email-based logins, creating barriers to accessing mental health applications.
+4. Many of these individuals are not familiar with traditional authentication systems like email-based logins, creating barriers to accessing mental health applications.

-**Offline Capabilities Using Dexie.js (IndexedDB)**: The app will utilize **Dexie.js**, a wrapper around **IndexedDB**, to store user data and resources locally on the device.
+Our application is addressing all the challenges by provding below functionalities- **Offline Capabilities Using Dexie.js (IndexedDB)**: The app will utilize **Dexie.js**, a wrapper around **IndexedDB**, to store user data and resources locally on the device.
 This enables the app to work offline, allowing users to access critical mental health resources/services of app without needing an active internet connection.
 For example, a user in a rural community could complete self-assessments and log their mental health progress even when offline.
 When the app detects an internet connection, it syncs the data with the backend for further analysis and follow-up care.

 **Low Bandwidth Optimization with Caching:** The app will be optimized for low bandwidth environments. **Dexie.js** will be used to cache resources locally, so once downloaded content can be reused without redownloading.
 Optimizations ensure a smooth and responsive user experience, even in areas with limited connectivity.